 *Donald DeFreeze was born on this date in 1943.
-He was a Black radial, Bank robber, and the leader of the Symbionese Liberation Army.
+He was a Black radical bank robber.
 He was also known as Cinque Mtume, using the nom de guerre "Field Marshal Cinque,"

 Donald David DeFreeze was born in Cleveland, Ohio, to Louis and Mary DeFreeze, the eldest of eight children.
 His mother was a registered nurse at a convalescent home.
 His father was a violent man who punished him three times as a child by breaking his arms.
 He dropped out of school in the ninth grade at age 14 and ran away from home.
 He moved to Buffalo, New York, where he lived with the Rev. William L. Foster, a fundamentalist minister, and his family.
 He became a street gang member in Buffalo and was arrested and jailed.
 Following his release from prison, DeFreeze moved to Newark, NJ.

 In 1965, DeFreeze was arrested for firing a gun in the basement of his home.
 "I started playing with guns and fireworks," he wrote later.
 “Just anything to get away from life and how unhappy I was."
 The charges were dropped, and DeFreeze took his family to California, where they settled in Los Angeles.
 He said that the worries of trying to support the children engulfed him.
 He wrote, "I just couldn't take it anymore.
 I was slowly becoming a nothing".